liferay/liferay-docs/user/articles/170-content-publication-management/02-staging/02-enabling-staging/05-enabling-page-versioning-and-staged-content.markdown

 In case you need adjustments later on, you must turn staging off and re-enable it with your new configuration.

-Besides managing the app-specific content, @product@ also has several special content types such as pages or users.
+Besides managing the widget-specific content, @product@ also has several special content types such as pages or users.
 For instance, pages are a part of the site and can reference other content types, but in a special way.
-The page references apps, which means publishing a page also implies publishing its apps.
+The page references widgets, which means publishing a page also implies publishing its widgets.
 The content gives the backbone of the site; however, content alone is useless.
-To display content to the end user, you'll need apps as the building blocks for your site.
+To display content to the end user, you'll need widgets as the building blocks for your site.

 Before you begin exploring the Staging UI, it's important to understand the publishing process for staging to make informed decisions so you use the